 Yes, the public is invited to attend all meetings of the HRTPO Board and its advisory committees.
 Information on upcoming meetings is provided on the home page of the HRTPO website and at the administrative offices of the Hampton Roads Planning District Commission.
 In addition, a period for public comments is included during each HRTPO Board meeting and during the meetings of advisory committees.

 Yes, HRTPO staff is available to speak at your event or meeting.
 The HRTPO can help communities, non-profits and advocacy groups explore ways to improve our regional transportation system and how you can get involved in regional transportation planning.
 We can provide information about planning or project activities, listen to your concerns, answer questions, and inform you about upcoming activities and events.
 We can provide information about the transportation planning process, outreach activities, or specific HRTPO studies.
-Contact Kendall Miller, Public Involvement and Community Outreach Administrator to schedule a speaker call (757) 420-8300 to learn more.
+Contact Kendall Miller, Public Involvement and Title VI Administrator to schedule a speaker call (757) 420-8300 to learn more.